 E.N.
 Pelinovsky§a,b aNational Research University Higher School of Economics, Nizhny Novgorod Branch, B. Pecherskaya str.
 25/12, Nizhny Novgorod, 603155, Russian Federation bInstitute of Applied Physics, Russian Academy of Sciences, Moscow, Russian Federation cMcMaster University, 1280 Main Street West, Hamilton, Ontario, L8S4L8, Canada

-Rogue waves are anomalously high waves which unexpectedly occur on the sea surface.
-They attracted the interest of researchers, from oceanographers to mathematicians, at the turn of the XX-XXI centuries.
-Results of investigation of this phenomenon are discussed in this review: the physical mechanisms of the rogue wave generation and the corresponding mathematical models; the available field data; results of the direct numerical simulation and of laboratory experiments; new approaches to modeling and forecasting extreme sea waves.
+Rogue waves are anomalously high waves that may suddenly form on the sea surface.
+At the dawn of the 21st century, they attracted the interest of researchers, from oceanographers to mathematicians.
+The review discusses the results of their research: physical mechanisms leading to the generation of anomalously high waves and respective mathematical models, observational data, results of direct numerical simulations and laboratory experiments, and new approaches to modeling and forecasting extreme sea waves.

 Keywords: rogue waves, freak waves, sea wind waves, nonlinear waves PACS:05.45.−a, 92.10.Hm (all) DOI:10.3367/UFNe.2021.08.039038 URL: https://ufn.ru/en/articles/2023/2/b/ Citation: Slunyaev A V, Pelinovsky D E, Pelinovsky E N "Rogue waves in the sea: observations, physics, and mathematics" Phys.
 Usp.66 148–172 (2023)